 Aromas of buttered popcorn that blew off to butter, citrus and white flowers.
 Viscous wine that coats the mouth, but not in an unpleasant way.
 Bright key lime and other citrus with fresh mineral crispness.
-Definitely some oak influence, but not the primary like with a chard — 10 months ago
+Definitely some oak influence, but not the primary like with a chard — a year ago